 The quiet town of Jinja, commonly known as the source of the Nile, has has become home to new attraction which keeps increasing in popularity.

 Launched in 2015, the Nyege Nyege festival has become a buzzword in East Africa.
 For four days and three nights, the lakeside town of 75,000 people is lit throughout.
-Crowds from Kampala and Nairobi descend on the hotels in town, while increasingly desperate walk-in guests start fretting, as they find one place after the other fully booked.
+Crowds from Kampala and Nairobi descend on the hotels in town.
+Increasingly desperate walk-in guests start fretting, as they find one place after the other fully booked.
 The poolside bars are bustling with colorful shirts and trousers, and sunglasses, come sun come rain.

 So popular has Nyege Nyege become, that many Kenyans and Ugandans in the diaspora now plan their visits based on the festival dates.
 Even some dedicated festival fans with no connection to East Africa, had found their way from Europe and the US.

 The venue is the Nile Discovery Beach, a 6-acre forest at the western river bank of the Nile.
-Immediately after crossing the new Source of the Nile Bridge westwards, festival goers are supposed to turn right, onto a dirt road so rough, it is debatable whether it has potholes or manholes.
+Immediately after crossing the new Source of the Nile Bridge westwards, festival goers are supposed to turn right.
+The ensuing dirt road so rough, it is debatable whether it has potholes or manholes.
 The festival area is cordoned off by a heavily armed police presence.
 Trucks block the last few hundred meters of the road, and the stroll from there to the entrance, feels almost like walking through a police parade.

 In 2018 Uganda’s Ethics minister flopped in his attempt to ban the festival on allegations it promoted immorality and promiscuity.
 In 2019, one can certainly not blame the government for lack of support.
 At least not as far as security is concerned.